 Although using surveys is not as popular as it once was, they are still worth mentioning.
-The main problem with surveys is that they can sometimes lack objectivity as the way the questions are asked can influence people’s answers.
+The main problem with surveys is that they can sometimes lack objectivity, as how the questions are asked can influence people’s answers.

 Another problem is that sometimes people don’t answer truthfully or without bias or pressure.

-However, surveys have an advantage over other data gathering techniques in its offering of a sort of open discussion if done correctly.
-A more effective survey is one that offers open end questions, giving the customer space to speak their mind.
+However, surveys have an advantage over other data-gathering techniques in offering a sort of open discussion if done correctly.
+A more effective survey offers open-ended questions, giving the customer space to speak their mind.

 2. Google Analytics

 If you have a website or blog, it’s possible to measure your brand awareness by checking your website’s traffic with Google Analytics.
-Direct traffic means the amount of people that typed your website URL in their browser, and that is an excellent measure for brand recall.
+Direct traffic means the number of people who typed your website URL in their browser, an excellent measure for brand recall.

-Organic search is also a good indicator which means that people are more likely to stumble upon your website on search engines when looking for what they want.
+Organic search is also a good indicator, meaning people are more likely to stumble upon your website on search engines when looking for what they want.

 The downside is that using traffic stats only measures the online part of your business.
-Some companies don’t even have a significant online presence but still have very good brand awareness.
+Some companies don’t have a significant online presence but still have good brand awareness.

-It’s important to choose the method that can give you the most reliable figures, not the most complimenting ones.
+Choosing the method that can give you the most reliable figures, not the most complimenting ones, is important.

 3. Social Media

-Nowadays, there is no surer way to know if you’re popular or not than social media.
-You can gather a whole lot of information by analyzing your social media stats.
-For example, your brand’s Twitter followers is a direct indicator to your brand awareness.
+Nowadays, there is no surer way to know if you’re popular than social media.
+You can gather a lot of information by analyzing your social media stats.
+For example, your brand’s Twitter followers are a direct indicator of your brand awareness.

-You can track the amount of times the brand was mentioned on social media; this practice is called social listening.
+You can track how often the brand is mentioned on social media; this practice is called social listening.
 There are many social listening tools out there that can help you gather all kinds of information.

 How to Change Brand Perception

 The end game here is to get the people on board with what you say is your brand’s true value.
-The first step, as mentioned earlier, is to gather as much information as you can on how the public views your product.
+As mentioned earlier, the first step is to gather as much information as possible on how the public views your product.

 The more you know about your customers, the better you’ll be able to match your brand to their needs.

-Measuring your brand awareness is not only a quantitative feat but also indicates how your brand is perceived.
+Measuring your brand awareness is a quantitative feat and indicates how your brand is perceived.
 The next step would be to interpret this data, i.e. knowing what went wrong.

 If we use the travel agency example again, it is clear that the problem was the way the service was advertised.
 The message wasn’t clear enough.
 But how do we fix this?